chharvey/counterpoint/docs/spec/notation.md

 ```

 #### UnwrapAffirm
-An algorithm step that contains «*UnwrapAffirm:* ‹CS›» (where ‹CS› is a completion structure or algorithm call)
+An algorithm step that contains «*UnwrapAffirm:* ‹s›» (where ‹s› is a completion structure or algorithm call)
 is shorthand for the following steps:
 ```
-1. *Assert:* ‹CS› is a normal completion.
+1. *Assert:* ‹s› is a normal completion.
-2. *If* ‹CS› has a `value` property:
+2. *If* ‹s› has a `value` property:
-	1. Perform the step in which «*UnwrapAffirm:*» appeared, replacing ‹CS› with `‹CS›.value`.
+	1. Perform the step in which «*UnwrapAffirm:*» appeared, replacing ‹s› with `‹s›.value`.
 3. *Else:*
-	1. Perform the step in which «*UnwrapAffirm:*» appeared, replacing ‹CS› with `void`.
+	1. Perform the step in which «*UnwrapAffirm:*» appeared, replacing ‹s› with `void`.
 ```

 For example, setting a variable to an unwrap-affirm step …